rsleno/p4-fswd/README.md

 ####Speaker:

-Speaker has been defined as a String
+Speaker has been defined as a String to avoid complexity in the data model.

 ### Task3: Implemented queries:
 Query 1: Get all sessions of a given speaker (getSessionsBySpeaker)